kim-hansu/kim-hansu.github.io/_posts/2026-05-28-YoungScientistAwardACSMO2026.md

       <a href="https://doi.org/10.1016/j.cma.2024.117357" target="_blank">3D decomposition optimization considering additive manufacturing build volume constraints</a>,
       resulting in a publication in
       <a href="https://www.sciencedirect.com/journal/computer-methods-in-applied-mechanics-and-engineering" target="_blank"><em>Computer Methods in Applied Mechanics and Engineering (CMAME)</em></a>.
-      This body of work laid the foundation for the research presented at ACSMO 2026, which was ultimately recognized with the Young Scientist Award.
+      This body of work laid the foundation for the research presented at ACSMO 2026.
    </p>

    <p>